leonardoraele/godot-gdirector/README.md

 #### Position Controllers
 - [X] FollowPositionController
-- [ ] FramingPositionController <!-- Select wether the controller should change the camera's XY position, Z position, or FOV to accomodate the framed target; or a combination of the three in set weights -->
+- [ ] FramingPositionController <!-- Add option to select wether the controller should change the camera's local XY position, local Z position, a set global plane, or FOV to accomodate the framed target; or a combination of the three in set weights -->
 - [X] OrbitalPositionController
-- [X] PathTrackPositionController
+- [ ] PathTrackPositionController <!-- Moves the camera in a Path3D while trying to follow a target node without leaving the path -->
+- [X] PathFollowPositionController <!-- Uses a PathFollow node to move the camera through a Path3D -->
+- [ ] PathConstraintController <!-- Forces the camera to remain in a Path3D.
+If it leaves the Path3D (probably caused by another controller), moves it back to the track. -->
 - [ ] BouncePositionController
 - [ ] PlayerInputPositionController
+- [ ] AreaConstraintController <!-- Forces the camera to remain inside an Area3D -->

 #### Look Direction Controllers
 - [X] LookAtTargetController
 - [ ] LookAtGroupController <!-- Create option to look at dynamic groups (node groups) -->
+- [ ] LookAtPathController <!-- Contains the look to a Path3D, looking to the closest point in the Path3D to a follow target -->
 - [X] MimicRotationController
 - [ ] PlayerInputLookController
 - [ ] TiltController

 #### Priority Controllers <!-- Each priority controller should have a blend mode (either Add, Sub, or Override) -->
+- [X] FramingPriorityController
-- [ ] DistanceBasedPriorityController <!-- Controls priority by multiplying the distance between two targets by a set factor and base values -->
+- [X] ProximityPriorityController <!-- Controls priority by multiplying the distance between two targets by a set factor and base values -->
+- [X] LineOfSightPriorityController
 - [ ] NodeCountPriorityController <!-- Controls priority by counting the number of nodes on the scene with a specific group -->
 - [ ] PlayerInputPriorityController <!-- Adds priority when the player enters camera-control inputs; and reduce priority later after a delay -->
 - [ ] VelocityBasedPriorityController <!-- This controller compares the camera's position between this and the previous frame to set priority -->